CGIBIFE/FEInterview/README.md

 ## Things to Highlight
     * Developed using Typescript, Angular 1.6 component support moving towards Angular 2, Web Components
     * WebPack configured to get the deployable version
-    * Jasmine/Karma configured
+    * Jasmine/Karma/Chrome configured
     * Responsive web design using fluid media query used for mobile, tab and browsers
     * Angular Filters, Services, Components are used
     * tslint configured
-    * SASS-LESS used for css
+    * SASS-LESS used for styling
     * Screenshot added for Jamsine coverage, Responsive design, website page

     This project is licensed under CGI B&I